 Watch me make this pie in its full version on my YouTube Channel!

-- 6 cups fresh or frozen blackberries thawed if frozen
+- 6 cups fresh or frozen blackberries thawed most of the way if frozen

 - 1/4 teaspoon salt